Civil Rights Defense For Children & Students

-The lawyers at Kennedy Law, PC don’t stop with holding individual perpetrators responsible.
+The lawyers at Kennedy Law Firm don’t stop with holding individual perpetrators responsible.
 We recognize that broken systems allow violations to take place.
 Through our legal practice, we seek accountability of principals who hire and supervise teachers and superintendents who oversee school district policies.
 If we fail to reform systems, we fail to protect children.

 Putting A Stop To The ‘School To Prison’ Pipeline